rakirs2/Nand2Tetris/notes/ch_1.md

 - What is a truth table
 - what is a venn diagram

 ## Binary
-- How do you write in base 10
+- How do you write in base 10?
-- how do you write in
+- how do you write in base n?

 ### HW Set 1:
 1. Write out and draw the truth tables and Venn Diagrams of all of the Logical operators on page 11